teraone/heon2-docu/theme-developer/quick-start.md

 ## The Configuration File

-Start by creating a `package.json` file in the root of your project.
+Start by creating a `package.json` file in the root of your project and add some basic information.
 ```json
 {
     "name": "@teraone\/theme-name",